ebtc-protocol/ebtc/packages/contracts/test-report.md

-      ✓ closeCdp(): reduces ActivePool debt by correct amount (522ms) ✓ closeCdp(): updates the the total stakes (790ms) ✓ closeCdp(): sends the correct amount of ETH to the user (390ms) ✓ closeCdp(): subtracts the debt of the closed Cdp from the Borrower's EBTCToken balance (405ms) ✓ closeCdp(): applies pending rewards (1267ms)
+      ✓ closeCdp(): reduces ActivePool debt by correct amount (522ms) ✓ closeCdp(): updates the the total stakes (790ms) ✓ closeCdp(): sends the correct amount of ETH to the user (390ms) ✓ closeCdp(): subtracts the debt of the closed Cdp from the Borrower's EbtcToken balance (405ms) ✓ closeCdp(): applies pending rewards (1267ms)
       ✓ closeCdp(): reverts if borrower has insufficient EBTC balance to repay his entire debt (347ms) ✓ openCdp(): emits a CdpUpdated event with the correct collateral and debt (820ms)